 Depending on your volume and location, you can likely get free pickup of used cooking oil (called “yellow grease”) and may even be able to sell it as small but welcome additional revenue stream.

-If you look at the price of diesel fuel these days (3 -4 dollars a gallon) they are able to convert it and save about $120 a week in fuel costs.
+If you look at the price of diesel fuel these days they are able to convert it and save about $120 a week in fuel costs.

 Another reason for donating used cooking oil is that it is the most significant thing a food truck can do if they are interested in the environment and being green.
 Bio diesel emissions are 90% less toxic than petroleum based diesel.

-Use a licensed and insured vendor and get on a regular schedule.
-One 35-pound carton of frying oil yields about five gallons of yellow grease.
+Use a licensed and insured used cooking oil vendor and get on a regular schedule.
+One 35-pound carton of frying oil yields about five gallons of used cooking oil.
 To fill a 55-gallon drum, calculate, on average how long it takes your food truck operation to go through 12 containers of oil (keeping in mind the last one is in the fryer) and schedule pickups accordingly.